 The price you should pay really depends on where you’re choosing to buy your bike from, how new it is, what conditions it’s in, and the type of bike you want to buy.
 Personally, I wouldn’t recommend spending less than 50 euro – if it’s cheaper than that, then it’s almost definitely stolen, or about to fall apart.

 For a brand new bike from a shop, you could be looking at several hundred euros, with prices generally starting around 200 euros.
 100 euro would get you a decent second-hand bike.
 It might not be the shiniest, but it will do the job and get you from A to B without losing a tire.
 For those looking to splurge prices can go as high as 2.000 euro

 Different types of Bikes

-Omafiets – Literally translating to Grandma bike, omafietsen are the most common bike in the Netherlands among internationals.
-Complete with pedal breaks, rear luggage rack and an enclosed chain guard, the handlebars are situated closer to the seat, allowing the rider to sit upright.
+Omafiets – Literally translating to Grandma bike, omafietsen is the most common bike in the Netherlands among internationals.
+Complete with pedal breaks, rear luggage rack, and an enclosed chain guard, the handlebars are situated closer to the seat, allowing the rider to sit upright.

 Damesfiets – With the curved frame making it easy to get on and off while wearing a dress or skirt, the ladies bike is the most common bike silhouette for women.

 Stadfiets – The city bike is the most basic style of bike in the Netherlands and they’re generally without gears, operating with pedal brakes instead.